aqib-ilyas/InventoryManagementSystem-backend/README.md

 5. Models and Views
 6. Permissions and Authorization

+### The frontend of this app is designed using React and is also uploaded on GitHub.
 #### If you find any bug in the app, please resolve and create a pull request.